Top 10 DAST tools in 2026: APIs, CI/CD & business logic

 Overview:

-Escape DAST - Best for Modern AppSec Teams Securing APIs, SPAs & GraphQL.
-Escape DAST is one of the most advanced Dynamic Application Security Testing (DAST) tools in 2025, built specifically for modern development workflows.
+Escape DAST Escape DAST is one of the most advanced Dynamic Application Security Testing (DAST) tools in 2026, built specifically for modern tech stacks and complex authentication workflows.
 It’s ideal for security and AppSec teams looking to scale vulnerability detection with minimal effort and high accuracy.

-It’s also one of the few DAST solutions that uses a feedback riven Business Logic Security Testing (BLST) engine.
+It’s the only DAST solution that uses a feedback-driven Business Logic Security Testing (BLST) engine.
 This enables deeper testing tailored to your unique app context, identifying vulnerabilities other scanners often miss.
+Special attention is given to real-world vulnerabilities like IDORs, BOLAs, and access control flaws.
+Each discovered vulnerability is supported by AI-Powered Exploit Validation.

 🔍 Features

-● CI/CD-Ready Custom Tests: Define security rules that evolve with your APIs and run automatically in your CI/CD pipelines with no manual upkeep.
+● CI/CD-Ready Custom Tests: Define security rules that evolve with your web apps and APIs and run automatically in your CI/CD pipelines with no manual upkeep.
 See Escape Rules.

 ● Risk-Based Vulnerability Prioritization: Escape ranks findings by business impact and exploitability, enabling focused remediation.
 Explore Prioritization Funnel.